-Areas of improvement and recommendations by EEC Actions Taken by the Institution For official use Only 5.1 Teaching and Learning resources Partially compliant 5.2 Physical resources Partially compliant 5.3 Human support resources Compliant That students get access the advanced academic research platforms such as Scopus and Web of Science, to be able and conduct, for example, comprehensive literature reviews and literature-driven case study research.
+5.1 Teaching and Learning resources Partially compliant 5.2 Physical resources Partially compliant Choose level of compliance: Choose level of compliance: 5.3 Human support resources Compliant Choose level of compliance: That students get access the advanced academic research platforms such as Scopus and Web of Science, to be able and conduct, for example, comprehensive literature reviews and literature-driven case study research.
 This is emphasized in the done MLD650.
 The purpose of this course is to prepare students to develop a thesis proposal and design program as final products.
-This is a prerequisite preparatory seminar for research and design theses and serves as a forum to investigate, discuss the topical focus of the theses, and support individual project research, the preparation of a thesis statement, and documentation of a design program .
-In addition, students will have access to advanced academic research platforms such as Scopus and Web of Science, to be able to conduct comprehensive literature reviews and literature-led case study searches.
-Choose an item.
-5.4 Student support Compliant that strategies for both hybrid and remote classes in place, provided by the experience of the Covid 19 pandemic over the past two years.
-Yes Choose an item.
+This is a prerequisite preparatory seminar for research and design theses and serves as a forum to investigate, discuss the topical focus of the theses, and support individual project research, the preparation of a thesis statement, and documentation of a design program.
+In addition, students will have access to advanced academic research platforms such as Scopus and Web of Science, to be able to conduct comprehensive Compliance literature reviews and literature- led case study searches.
+5.4 Student support Choose level of compliance: Compliant that strategies for both hybrid and remote classes in place, provided by the experience of the Covid 19 pandemic over the past two years.
+Yes Compliance